euchangxian/LeetCode/README.md

 Also, solving string/char questions in Go was painful due to runes and such.

-Though, Go is still my favorite language by far for Software Engineering due to its ease of use and comprehensive standard library.
+~Though, Go is still my favorite language by far for Software Engineering due to its ease of use and comprehensive standard library.~

-Tried Rust for the fun of it.
+~Tried Rust for the fun of it.
 Enjoyed it.
 Too time-consuming to deal with the borrow-checker when solving Graph questions.
-Though I would want to engineer some software with it some time in the future.
+Though I would want to engineer some software with it some time in the future.~

-Now solving in C++.
-Like it.
+~Now solving in C++.
+Like it.~

+**C\+\+ ONLY.**

 ## Known Issues